chrisvwx/LLLplus.jl/README.md

 ### Execution Time results

-On this page we give a few performance results from tests run on Travis-CI during normal CI tests:
+On this page we give a few performance results obtained from the following command in the top-level LLLplus directory:
 `julia -e 'include("benchmark/perftest.jl")'`
 In the tests we time execution of the lattice-reduction functions, average the results over multiple random matrices, and show results as